TheThingSystem/steward/nodewiki/steward/Philosophy.md

 the other kind of third-parties are implementators of clients.
 In addition to the internal APIs in the steward, there are external APIs for client developers.
-The meeting place between is the steward's taxonomy, which is a data model and dictionary.
+The two meet in the the steward's taxonomy, which is a data model and dictionary.
 This is the abstraction that allows a developer to write something that defines a lighting "scene" without really caring what who manufactured the lights or how they're controlled.